 Vol. 6: A Shared Vision: Patients, Providers, & Economics

 This research initiative examines Multi-disciplinary Diagnostic and Treatment Centers and how these spaces can improve the overall healthcare experience and return on investment.

 Recognizing the extensive change occurring in healthcare, facilities providing medicine are changing to match the services being provided.
 This article explores what is to come in Ambulatory Care.

 Vol 8: Facilities with a Future

-When Oakwood Healthcare (Major healthcare system), Midwest Health Center (local provider), Redico (national real estate developer), and the City of Dearborn (local municipality) formed a partnership to develop a mixed-use complex on one of the cities strategic properties they looked past simple one step planning, instead taking into account more than just the needs of the healthcare system itself.
+When Oakwood Healthcare (now Beaumont), a major healthcare system; Midwest Health Center, a local provider; Redico (a national real estate developer); and the City of Dearborn (a local municipality) formed a partnership to develop a mixed-use complex on one of the cities strategic properties they looked past simple one step planning, instead taking into account more than just the needs of the healthcare system itself.
 This article describes how this approach created a facility not of the future, but with a future.

 Vol. 9: Wellness Environments: More Than a Spa Feel